 Overhead Door Company of Huntsville/North Alabama™ can diagnose and repair any garage door cable that is fraying or has snapped.
 Our technicians are skilled in diagnosing the problem and getting your garage door running smoothly again.
 We promise to provide a high-quality garage door repair service at an affordable cost, no matter the problem.

-- Confirm the proper operation of the garage door opener.
+- Checking and ensuring proper functionality of the door opener.

 In addition to immediate repairs, we also focus on long-term maintenance.